kmcginnes/XamlKitchenSink/Readme.md

 Other Projects
 --------------
 [WPF Crutches](https://bitbucket.org/rstarkov/wpfcrutches) was started many years ago, but has some fantastic tools.
+[WPF Bag of Tricks](https://github.com/thinkpixellab/bot) is another great one.

+If you need to support animated GIFs in your project, then look no further than [WpfAnimatedGif](https://github.com/thomaslevesque/WpfAnimatedGif) available on NuGet.

+If you want an iOS inspired toggle switch, check out [Toggle Switch Control Library](https://github.com/ejensen/toggle-switch-control).

+Looking for spinners, checkout [Xaml Spinner Kit](https://github.com/nigel-sampson/spinkit-xaml) or [Xaml Spinners](https://github.com/blackspikeltd/Xaml-Spinners-WPF).

 If you want a great source of inspiration for attached behaviors, then look to [this great series](http://www.executableintent.com/attached-behaviors-part-1-booleanvisibility/) by Bryan Watts.
 In it he gives alternatives to the common converter.
 I've since created many useful behaviors based on his work that you can find in the behaviors folder.